-Centralization of equipment and labor in factories, division of specialized labor, management of specialization, and economic paybacks on factory equipment all were concerns identified by the Scottish economist Adam Smith (1723-1790) in his work An Inquiry into the Nature and Causes of the Wealth of Nations.
+ICentralisation of equipment and labour in factories, division of specialised labour, management of specialisationn, and economic paybacks on factory equipment all were concerns identified by the Scottish economist Adam Smith (1723-1790) in his work An Inquiry into the Nature and Causes of the Wealth of Nations.

 Traditional pin makers could produce only a few dozen pins a day.
-When organized in a factory with each worker performing a limited operation, they could produce tens of thousands a day.
-Out of Smith's work in industrial organization in 1776, the year is traditionally considered the starting point of organization theory as an applied science and academic discipline.
+When organised in a factory with each worker performing a limited operation, they could produce tens of thousands a day.
+Out of Smith's work in industrial organisation in 1776, the year is traditionally considered the starting point of organisation theory as an applied science and academic discipline.